 The Arkansas-Louisiana Conference requires a physical examination for all NEW students and all students entering the 5th grade.
 This information must be on file by the end of the second week of school.
 Failure to comply will result in the removal of the child from school until such exam is completed.

 The final decision on all applications for admission will be made by the School Board.
 The following items (in addition to those listed previously in this section) will be considered by the School Board before admission:

 High scholastic standards are essential for an education that will help prepare our children for life in an increasingly complex world.
 We are committed to providing the best teaching tools and the most effective methods to enrich the lives of the students who attend our school.
-Our academic program meets or exceeds the educational requirements of the State of Arkansas and the Department of the General Conference of Seventh-day Adventists.
+Our academic program meets or exceeds the educational requirements of the State of Arkansas and the education department of the General Conference of Seventh-day Adventist.

-Parent-Teacher conferences will be scheduled twice a year.
+Parent-Teacher conferences will be scheduled twice a year and are usually held on ½ days between dismissal at noon and 3 pm.
 Additional conferences may be arranged by parents or by teachers as a specific need becomes apparent.

 “In the formation of character, no other influence counts so much as the influence of the home.
 The teacher’s work should supplement that of the parents, but it is not to take its place.
 In all that concerns the well-being of the child, it should be the effort of parents and teachers to cooperate.”
 EDUCATION, p.
 283

 “The parents’ work of education, instruction, and discipline underlies every other.
 The efforts of the best teachers must often bear little fruit, if fathers and mothers fail to act their part with faithfulness.”
 FUNDAMENTALS OF CHRISTIAN EDUCATION, p.
 69.